£29 Find Cheap Flights from Dublin to Magaluf

 • What’s the cheapest day of the week to fly between Dublin and Magaluf?

-Consider leaving on a Friday and avoid Saturdays if you're looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+Consider leaving on a Saturday and avoid Fridays if you're looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Dublin to Magaluf?